-When an individual uses drugs,each person’s body responds in a different way.
+When an individual uses drugs, each person’s body responds in a different way.
 Because of this, one individual might have a “good trip” and enjoy the side effects of LSD.
 As a result, he or she may decide to continue to use the drug.
 For others, an LSD trip may bring up painful emotions or feelings of depression.
-This causes other individuals to avoid the drug altogether.
+This may cause many individuals to avoid the drug altogether.

 The good news is that an LSD overdose is not usually fatal.
 However, LSD overdose is unlike other forms of drug overdose.
-LSD does not cause respiratory depression, cardiac arrest, or any other affects commonly seen with recreational drug use.
+LSD does not cause respiratory depression, cardiac arrest or any other affects commonly seen with recreational drug use.
 There are no widely accepted cases of death due to LSD use.
 However, overdose can occur.
-When it happens, the following symptoms are present:

 - Dilated pupils

 When an individual takes LSD, he or she will often act in very strange manners.
 In many cases, an individual will act dangerously.
 A common sign of LSD use is a greatly reduced perception of reality.
 For example, the user may have trouble distinguishing one sense from another by hearing colors or seeing sounds.2

 This is why an LSD overdose can be hard to diagnose.
 However, if a person exhibits dangerous behaviors, please seek medical attention as soon as possible.
 Individuals who take LSD often feel as though they are invincible.
 They will engage in dangerous activities, and this often leads to life threatening situations.

 How Can Treatment Help Prevent an Overdose?